 At Rock Valley College we are committed to providing an environment free from sexual harassment, sexual violence, and discrimination.
 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance.

-If you, or a peer, are a victim of sexual harassment, sexual violence, or discrimination you are encouraged to seek the assistance of RVC Title IX Coordinator, Lynn Perkins.
-The Title IX coordinator will:
+If you, or a peer, are a victim of sexual harassment, sexual violence, or discrimination you are encouraged to seek the assistance of RVC Title IX Coordinator, Dean of Students, Terrica Huntley.

-Complete an on-line referral form at www.rockvalleycollege.edu/referralform or call B.I.T. at 815-921-4270.
+Complete an online referral form or call the BIT at (815) 921-4270.

 Have you ever asked yourself what you should do if there was an armed attacker on campus?